 Jobboard Finder’s opinion

 Design: The homepage is rather different to the other Monster websites.
-Instead of emphasizing the familiar purple monster, a man’s face is featured next to the search engine (keywords and location).
-It could possibly be an example of a profile picture.
+Instead of emphasizing the familiar purple monster, a man is featured next to the search engine (keywords and location).
 The search engine can be used for jobs, companies or even advice.
 Under that, you have videos of job descriptions from recruiters.
-One in the job listing, it is just like the one on other Monster job boards, with a list of job offers on the left-hand side and an open offer next to it.
+Once in the job listing, it is just like the one on other Monster job boards, with a list of job offers on the left-hand side and an open offer next to it.
 All job offers have a publication date, but most don’t have a logo.
 You have a few filters (radius, nearby cities, company, date posted, job status), which aren’t as intuitive as those on other sites.

 The job board objective: Thanks to a global presence, Monster has a trusted, standard design, which recruiters can feel comfortable using for international and local campaigns.

 Recruiter observations: There is a CV database and the prices are online.
 You need an American phone number and a VAT number.
 If you already have an account with your e-mail address on a different Monster, you don’t be able to create a new one.

 Jobseeker observations: It’s really easy to create an account on Monster.
 All you need is a Facebook account or an e-mail address.
 You can also match your skills with the jobs on the site.